Rejdová: History

 In historical records the village was first mentioned in 1551 as Bebek knights family's property.
 German miners came here in the past.
+Before the establishment of independent Czechoslovakia in 1918, Rejdová was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

 Geography

 The village lies at an altitude of 582 metres and covers an area of 50.518 km².

 It has a population of about 710 people.

+Population

 Culture

 The village has a public library a gymnasium and a football pitch.